EV-OD/art-gallery/CONTRIBUTING.md

     ❌ **Examples of invalid messages:**

     -   Idk why this is not working
-    -   Only ui bug fixes left
+    -   Only ui bug fixes are left
     -   All changes done, ready for production :)))

 -   Before opening a PR, make sure you squash all your commits into one single commit using `git rebase` (squash).
 Instead of having 50 commits that describe 1 feature implementation, there must be one commit that describes everything that has been done so far.
 You can read up about it [here](https://www.internalpointers.com/post/squash-commits-into-one-git).